-But he does certainly stand as one of Rowling’s more successful creations.
+But he does certainly count as one of Rowling’s more successful creations.
 Lucius Malfoy makes a throughly satisfactory villain.

-It is apparent to the reader that if Lucius Malfoy had been the primary villain of the piece, we would be reading a rather different story.
+It is also apparent to the reader that if Lucius Malfoy had been the primary villain of the piece, we would be reading a rather different story.
 Lucius does not have any sort of an instinct for epic endeavors.
 He is, at heart, a political animal.
-If he took over the wizarding world, he would want to rule it.
+If he took over the wizarding world, he would do it by subversion rather than violence, and he would want to rule it.
 Openly, and to all appearances, legally.
 And he would make a concerted effort to do it, too.

 And he did want to take it over.
 Or at least to take over wizarding Britain.